xibosignage/xibo-manual/source/en/xmds.md

 The priority attribute determines whether a Layout is in the priority schedule or normal schedule.
 Priority schedules should be shown in preference to normal ones.

 #### Dependants
-A list of dependencies is provided in the `dependents` element.
+A list of global dependencies is provided in the `dependents` element.
 This is a list of files that must be in the cache before any Layouts can be considered valid.
-These "global dependencies" are provided at the top of the `RequiredFiles` XML.
+These *global dependencies* are provided as the first entries in `RequiredFiles` XML.

-A Layout node may also have its own `dependents` attribute which is a comma separated list of dependencies for that specific Layout.
-They should all be checked in the offline cache before the Layout is considered for playback.
+A Layout may also have dependents specific to itself and these are provided either as an attribute on the layout node (v3,v4) or as a `<dependents>` child node (v5).
+Layout specific dependents should be checked in the off-line cache before the Layout is considered for playback.

+**Starting in v5 the default layout also has a `<dependents>` child node.**

 ### SubmitLog
 The `SubmitLog` method is used by the Player to send useful audit/error logging information back to the CMS.
 The log messages should be kept to a minimum to prevent unnecessary traffic.
 The log level is defined in the Display Settings and defaults to "error".

 It takes the following parameters:

  - serverKey
  - hardwareKey
  - logXml: XML representation for Log Messages